devjoes/github-runner-autoscaler/README.md

 EOF
 ```

 This will create a self signed CA certificate in the cert-manager namespace and expose a cluster wide issuer.
 It then creates a certificate for the API server and a certificate for KEDA.
-These certificates aren't actually used for authentication, API servers are meant to use SecureServing and KEDA's external metrics scaler doesn't support self signed certificates.
+These certificates aren't actually used for authentication, API servers are meant to use SecureServing and KEDA's external metrics scaler doesn't support self signed certificates, so we are really just using a ClusterTriggerAuthentication to shoehorn a CA cert in to KEDA.

 ### Installation